 Eid Prayer safety measures

-In light of the pandemic, the Ministry of Awqaf and Islamic Affairs has outlined a series of preventive measures to keep everyone safe in light of the pandemic.
+The Ministry of Awqaf and Islamic Affairs has outlined a series of preventive measures to keep everyone safe in light of the pandemic.

-Those attending the Eid prayer must continue to wear their face masks for the duration of the worship both in mosques or designated prayer grounds.
+Those attending the Eid prayer must continue to wear their face masks for the duration of the worship both in mosques or on designated prayer grounds.

 Worshippers should bring their own prayer mats and observe the social distancing of one and a half meters at all times.
 Worshippers are also required to produce their green status by way of the Ehteraz app prior to entering the mosque or prayer ground.
-Children under 12 years of age will be not be permitted to attend the prayer.
+Children under 12 years of age will not be permitted to attend the prayer.